knownasHai/bsod-trigger/README.md

 # Hey, my name is Hai! 👋

-# ⚠️ WARNING: Terminating a critical process like, `svchost.exe` may sometimes break essential Windows features.
+## ⚠️ WARNING: Terminating a critical process like, `svchost.exe` may sometimes break essential Windows features.
 Use with extreme caution and only if you know what you’re doing !!

+What does this script do?: This script terminates a critical system process, svchost.exe, in which triggers a BSOD.

 FAQ ❓: